Why Is My Dog Not Eating?

 - Gastrointestinal (GI) conditions.
 Foreign bodies or obstructions in the GI system, parasites, viral or bacterial infections, inflammatory bowel disease, food allergies, pancreatitis, and stress colitis, to name a few, all affect digestion and appetite.

 - Food aversion.
 Dogs are prone to food aversion, aka the association a food with a particular feeling or medical illness.
 This is especially challenging when a dog is sick for a prolonged period and has been fed multiple foods, all of which he's probably going to associate with feeling ill.
 We often make the mistake of leaving food around sick pets, for example, if they're lying near their food in a crate.
-Dr. Shmalberg likens this to being sick at a Chinese food buffet: "It's unlikely you'll want to go back and eat there anytime soon."
+Dr. Shmalberg likens this to being sick at a fast food restaurant: "It's unlikely you'll want to go back and eat there anytime soon."

 How to tell if a physical or medical condition is the issue: Consult a professional.
 Your vet can do a thorough exam to try to localize the issue and may run additional blood work, urine, and fecal exams, and other tests to help check for internal medical disorders.

-Recent Vaccinations and New Medications
+Dog Receiving Recent Vaccinations and New Medications

 A visit to the vet, as much as your veterinary team tries to make it comfortable, can still be stressful for your dog.
 There, she may be given routine preventative medicines (like a deworming agent), and the entire experience can cause a temporary decline in appetite.
 It's usually nothing to worry about, as dogs typically get right back on schedule.